sdip15fa/safecantonese.ai.app/README.md

 ## Contributions

 Pull requests are more than welcome.
 If you can fix a bug, or introduce a feature, feel free to do so.
-Please test carefully on both Android and IOS to make sure it doesn't break anything.
+Please test carefully to make sure it doesn't break anything.
 Please also submit test videos for reference.

 ## License